positron48/prism-code-highlight/README.md

 * toolbar
 * copy-to-clipboard

-You also can make your own build and rewrite css and js file `/assets/prism-code-highlight/` after installation of extension.
+You can also make your own build and rewrite css and js file at `/assets/prism-code-highlight/` after installation of extension.